-This year over 250,000 people will be diagnosed with breast cancer.
+This year over 290,000 women will be diagnosed with breast cancer in the U.S. and Canada.
 With such high numbers, it is likely you will know at least one person who receives this diagnosis or is in treatment.
-Being a positive source of support can help your loved one get through one of the most difficult times of their lives
+Being a positive source of support can help your loved one get through one of the most difficult times of their lives.

 When I was getting my degree in psychology, I worked for four years in psycho-oncology which is a field where psychologists specialize in helping people facing cancer (both patients and their families).
 During that time, I discovered a lot about what is supportive, and what is not supportive, when interacting with someone who is facing a cancer diagnosis.